-- Borrow up to 95% of the purchase price: We know lenders that will accept lump sum payments, overseas combat bonuses and other benefits that you receive as a member of the ADF when they assess your income.
+- Borrow up to 95% of the purchase price: We know lenders that will accept lump sum payments, overseas combat bonuses, defence force subsidies and other benefits that you receive as a member of the ADF when they assess your income.
 This increases your borrowing power.
 Lenders mortgage insurance (LMI) will apply.

 - Discounted interest rates: 0.8% off the standard variable rate.